shuheng-liu/iridescent/README.md

     - `F<char>`: Navigate to the previous occurrence of `<char>`
     - `t<char>`: Navigate to the character before the next occurrence of `<char>`
     - `T<char>`: Navigate to the character after the previous occurrence of `<char>`
     - `%`: Navigate between matching pairs of parentheses, square brackets, angle brackets, or curly braces.
-(TODO)
 - Deletion:
     - `dw`/`dW`: Delete until the next beginning-of-word.
     - `de`/`dE`: Delete until the next end-of-word.